 According to ancient Egyptian beliefs, when an individual died their fate was determined by weighing their heart against the Feather of Truth.
 If the heart was lighter than the feather, their soul could pass into the underworld.
 If it was heavier (meaning the person was more wicked than good) the heart was discarded and eaten by the crocodile-leopard-rhinoceros hybrid god Ammit – also known as the “Devourer of Souls.”
 Once this happened, the individual and their soul ceased to exist – the ultimate punishment for the ancient Egyptians.

-• 8.0 oz., 50/50 cotton/polyester • Pre-shrunk • Classic fit • Reduced pilling and softer air-jet spun yarn • 1x1 athletic rib knit collar, cuffs and waistband, with spandex • Double-needle stitched collar, shoulders, armholes, cuffs and waistband
+• 50% cotton, 50% polyester • Pre-shrunk • Classic fit • 1x1 athletic rib knit collar with spandex • Air-jet spun yarn with a soft feel and reduced pilling • Double-needle stitched collar, shoulders, armholes, cuffs, and hem